 Aerial Photograph Collection

-(OUS faculty, staff, and students use to request aerial photographs for reasearch or teaching)
+(University of Oregon faculty, staff, and students use to request aerial photographs for research or teaching)

 (All non-OUS faculty, staff and students; or persons requesting aerial photographs for commercial use, use public request form)

-The MAP Library has an extensive (over 700,000 prints) aerial photograph collection of Oregon.
+The Map & Aerial Photography Library has an extensive (over 700,000 prints) aerial photograph collection of Oregon.
 Due to size and complexity we cannot make aerial photographs available on a walk-in basis.
 Be sure to contact us several days in advance of needing to view photographs.
 To access the aerial photographs, contact us using the Academic Request Form or the Public Request Form.
-You may also email us a firstname.lastname@example.org or call (541) 346-4565 with questions about access and coverage.
+You may also email us a email@example.com or call (541) 346-4565 with questions about access and coverage.

 Our earliest photographs were taken in 1929.
 For many areas we have aerial photographs from every decade from the 1930s up to the present.
 We also have coverage of other areas, such as those near the Oregon border (for example, Vancouver, WA).
 The majority of our collection is vertical photography taken looking straight down.
 We have very little oblique photography taken at an angle that would show the sides of building, etc.